iashishbhandari/ABNetworkKit/README.md

 enum ABNetworkResponse {

+    case error(_: Error?, _: HTTPURLResponse?)

     case file(location: URL?, _: HTTPURLResponse?)

-    case error(_: Error?, _: HTTPURLResponse?)

     case json(_: Any?, _: HTTPURLResponse?)
 }

 ```

-## ABNetworkServices (Objective C, Swift)
+## ABNetworkServices

-The base class reponsible for establishing  a network URL session for all HTTP requests.
+The class (replace with yours) reponsible for establishing  a network URL session for all HTTP requests.
 It conforms to `URLSessionTaskDelegate` and adheres to `ABNetworkSecurityPolicy`

 See the [usage][] for more info.